EU Approves Fifth Jab As WHO Urges Greater Effort To End Pandemic - UrduPoint

 German government advisers were already urging much tighter restrictions across the board, with experts in several countries warning repeatedly that vaccinations alone will not be enough to stop Omicron.

-But British Prime Minister Boris Johnson ruled out any further tightening of the coronavirus rules over Christmas, while pledging to keep the situation "under constant review".
+But British Prime Minister Boris Johnson ruled out any further tightening of England's coronavirus rules over Christmas, while pledging to keep the situation "under constant review".

+Queen Elizabeth II is nonetheless understood to have cancelled plans to spend Christmas at her Sandringham estate and will instead take "sensible precautions" and stay at Windsor Castle, according to British media.

-The Netherlands has already imposed a Christmas lockdown and von der Leyen has warned that the Omicron variant could be dominant in Europe by mid-January.
+The Netherlands has already imposed a Christmas lockdown and EU chief Ursula von der Leyen has warned that the Omicron variant could be dominant in Europe by mid-January.

 The EU's authorisation of the jab from US firm Novavax, which uses a more conventional technology than other Covid vaccines, has raised hopes that people worried about getting vaccinated might now come forward.